 By Anna Skudarnova

-Anna is a current English major at TMU and a student worker for TMU’s Marketing and Communications.
+Anna Skudarnova is a junior English major and content writer for TMU’s Marketing and Communications.